camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 Additional management operations are `ExternalTaskService#unlock`, `ExternalTaskService#setRetries` and `ExternalTaskService#setPriority` to clear the current lock, to set the retries and to set the priority of an external task.
 Setting the retries is useful when a task has 0 retries left and must be resumed manually.
 With the last method the priority can be set to a higher value for more important or to a lower value for less important external tasks.

+There are also operations `ExternalTaskService#setRetriesSync` and `ExternalTaskService#setRetriesAsync` to set retries for multiple external tasks synchronously or asynchronously.